orlando/terraform-intro/README.md

 * Creating a basic EC2 instance

 #### step2
-* Adding an ELB to that instance
+* Adding an EIP to that instance

 #### step3
 * Exposing instance type as a variable